utopia-foss/utopia/doc/faq/core/graph.rst

     :end-before: // End of the required graph types - doc reference line

-This graph structure is similar but a bit more sophisticated than described above in the section on :ref:`Graph Creation <create_graphs>`.

-In this graph definition the vertex and edge property access works as follows:
+This graph structure is similar to, though slighly more sophisticated than, the one described above in the section on :ref:`Graph Creation <create_graphs>`.
+In this graph definition, the vertex and edge property access works as follows:

 .. code-block:: c++

     // Get the vertex property v_prop
-    g[vertex].state.v_prob;
+    g[vertex].state.v_prop;

     // Get the edge property e_prop
-    g[edge].state.e_prob;
+    g[edge].state.e_prop;

 Can I modify the graph structure while looping over a graph entity?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 In general you can do it but you should be really careful because the iterators you use to loop over the graph can easily be invalidated.
-Have a look at the
-:ref:`boost graph documentation <https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/adjacency_list.html>`_ for further information.
+Have a look at the `boost graph documentation <https://www.boost.org/doc/libs/1_74_0/libs/graph/doc/adjacency_list.html>`_ for further information.

 As a rule of thumb: If you want to change the graph structure ...